 Jimmy’s New York Pizza has two locations in Ho Chi Minh City: one in the Phu My Hung area of District 7 and another in District 2.
 Without traffic, both their D7 and D2 locations are about a 20-minute car or motorbike ride from Ben Thanh Market in District 1.

 As their name suggests, they specialize in New York-style pizza.
 As you can see from my pictures, I had the 12-inch Buffalo Chicken.
 It was excellent.
 Much more filling than I anticipated.
-Easy to fold, and not oily or greasy and falling everywhere.
+Easy to fold, and not oily or greasy, and falling everywhere.
 It was just a very good and filling pizza.

 I may be somewhat biased because I really like this area of D7.
 It happens to be one of my favorite areas in all of Ho Chi Minh City.
 The Phu My Hung area is a bit spread out, but many of its parts are much calmer, quieter, and more open.

 This Jimmy’s location is right across the street from Nam Vien Park.
 It’s a more peaceful and breezy part of Ho Chi Minh City.
+I reviewed Jimmy’s New York Pizza on Google Maps.

 3. Pizza & Bia (District 3)